-This is a Hawaiian proverb for the current day educational term “experiential learning”.
-This mode of teaching is emphasized at Kapalai.
-In order for students to begin to see the Hawaiian cultural significance of kalo and gain an understanding of what it takes to cultivate it, they must get into the loʻi (kalo patch) and work.
-While books can be read about kalo and video documentaries can be viewed, there really is no substitute for learning than the growing and cultivation of kalo first hand by participants.
-By taking part in the work, innumerable lessons are learned.
+Ma ka hana ka ʻike is the Hawaiian proverb for the current day educational term “experiential learning”.
+In order for students to see the cultural and communal significance of kalo and gain an understanding of what it takes to cultivate it, they must get into the loʻi and work together.
+Through the growing of kalo first hand by students, innumerable lessons are taught and learned.

 Standards-based lessons have been created for teachers rich in place-based moʻolelo, history, geography and science that can be adapted to any grade level.